psankarmidhil/Data-Breach-Avoidance-System/README.md

 MailSender: A class responsible for sending email alerts.
 BankCardManager: The primary application class, responsible for setting up routes, handling requests, and integrating with the DatabaseManager and MailSender.

+# Here is demo page of this system:

 # Security
 User Authentication: The application employs a multi-level user authentication system, ensuring that unauthorized access is minimized.